-You Need To See Hillary Duff’s Touching New Instagram Photo Of Her Two Kids
+You Need To See Hilary Duff’s Touching New Instagram Photo Of Her Two Kids

-Younger star Hillary Duff shared a touching new photo of her older son holding her younger daughter to her Instagram for Thanksgiving and it’s giving fans all the feels.
+Younger star Hilary Duff shared a touching new photo of her older son holding her younger daughter to her Instagram for Thanksgiving and it’s giving fans all the feels.

 Duff posted a sweet photo of her older son Luca, whom she shares with hockey player ex-husband Mike Cornie, holding her newborn baby with singer Matthew Koma, Banks Violet.